farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 # Azure Search Workshop - Building an Enterprise Cognitive Search Solution

 ## Welcome
-Cognitive search (preview) adds data extraction, natural language processing (NLP), and image processing skills to an Azure Search indexing pipeline, making unsearchable or unstructured content more searchable.
+Cognitive Search (preview) adds data extraction, natural language processing (NLP), and image processing skills to an Azure Search indexing pipeline, making previously unsearchable or unstructured content more searchable.
 Information created by a skill, such as entity recognition or image analysis, gets added to an index in Azure Search.

 This one day training will focus on hands-on activities that develop proficiency with Cognitive Search, an Azure Search AI-oriented capability announced at [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
 These labs assume an introductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), the [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
-If you are not at that skill level, we have prerequisites materials below that you **need** to complete prior to beginning this training.
+If you are not at that skill level, we have prerequisite materials below that you **need** to complete prior to beginning this training.

 ## Goals
 We will focus on hands-on activities to learn how to create a Cognitive Search solution for all types of business documents.
 The documents include pdfs, docs, ppts and images, as well as documents with multiple languages.